tedklin/dynamical/docs/design.md

 1. User-safety
     - Minimize undefined behavior.
     - Force users to state what they want as explicitly as possible.
-    - Every class and every function should do exactly what their names say.
-    - Maintain const-correctness.
+    - Careful and intentional naming for classes and functions.
     - Tests!
 Lots of tests!
 2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.